906 words

 Hey girls!
 And you, smart tech kings, too!

-AI is everywhere — in your phone, your feed, your shopping cart.
-But how does it actually work behind the scenes?
+AI is everywhere.
+Your phone, your feed, that suspiciously perfect shopping cart.
+But what’s actually happening back there, behind the curtain?

-Before any coding or fancy model building, there has to be a reason.
+Before anyone writes a line of code or builds a single fancy model, there has to be a reason.
+An actual one.

 Companies don’t build AI “just because.”
-They ask:
+That’s an expensive hobby.
+They start by asking real questions:

 • Can we reduce product returns?